ecstaticifrit/AI-Friend/README.md

 You can change the voice using `voices[n].id`
 Set n = 0 for male, 1 for female.

-Now you're all set to start tslking with your AI friend and maybe learn something new along the way
+Now you're all set to start talking to your AI friend and maybe learn something new along the way